Research and pedagogy: what is evidence-based education?

 [Nearly 80,000 readers trust The Conversation newsletter to better understand the world's major issues.
 Subscribe today]

 Can a methodology suffice to define an effective practice or even a precise teaching method?
 One of the risks is to turn evidence into dogma, to create a hierarchy between scientific research and even to discredit research that does not use evidence, such as applied or collaborative research.
-The very definition of evidence in education is linked to its use: it's about transforming teaching and, in particular, learning methods.
+The very definition of evidence in education is linked to its use: the aim is to transform teaching, and in particular learning methods.

 Evidence-based methodology aims to highlight "what works", what is effective.
 Some researchers ask: is effectiveness a worthy goal of education?
 Indeed, what is meant by effective?
 Is it to train future citizens of a democratic society, or future workers, and if so, which?
 Is it a question of developing individual fulfillment and well-being?